Academic Advisement Center

 Withdrawals from individual courses: The deadline for withdrawing from a semester-length course is one week after the published mid-semester date.
 A “W” will appear on the transcript.
 After the above date no individual course withdrawals will be permitted; students are committed to each of their courses for the remainder of the semester and will receive grades in them.
 Equivalent dates apply to mini-courses and half-semester courses.

-Exceptions to this policy in individual circumstances for personal (nonacademic) reasons may be recommended to an instructor by the Student Development Office.
-Under such circumstances the student may appeal the instructor’s decision to the appropriate academic dean, who will make the final decision.
+Exceptions to this policy in individual circumstances for personal (nonacademic) reasons may be granted by the Student Development Office, in consultation with the instructor.
+Under such circumstances the determination made by Student Development and the instructor is final.

 The provisions of this section do not apply to students who withdraw from the College.